madebits/madebits.github.io/blog/2014/2014-03-17-Custom-PcManFM-Context-Menu-Actions.md

 <!--- tags: linux -->

 Lubuntu 14.04 comes bundled with PcManFm 1.2.0 which contains several new features.
 It is now possible to customize PcManFm context-menu with own actions for selected files and folders.
-It was possible also before to add custom context-menu for single files and folders using associated application desktop shortcuts and that still works.
-PcManFm 1.2.0 brings in more options.
+Before that is was possible to add custom context-menu for single files and folders using associated application desktop shortcuts and that still works.

 <div id='toc'></div>